Mutcholoko/Haptic-Feedback-Linux/README.md

 It should probably work after doing this.

 Honestly, I am so happy with this.
 Being able to play games with Haptic Feedback on Linux is something I've been wanting for a long time now.
 Glad to finally get it to work.
 Again, all thanks to @ClearlyClaire for making these patches!
 Also, this enables the cool DualSense Haptic Feedback effects on the Steam Deck, which is super cool!
+I hope Valve merges this into Proton soon.